MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/add-organization-users-from-user-hub.md

    * **Users**: Enter the Microsoft account's email address for the user organization.
 You can add several email addresses by separating them with a semicolon (;).
 Note that in Microsoft accounts, the email addresses appear in red.
    * **Access level**: Leave the access level at **Basic** for users who will contribute to the code base.
 To learn more, see [About access levels](../../organizations/security/access-levels.md).
    * **Add to projects**: Select the project that you named in the previous procedure.
-   * **Azure DevOps Services Groups**: Leave this entry at Project Contributors, the default security group for people who will contribute to your project.
+   * **Groups**: Leave this entry at Project Contributors, the default security group for people who will contribute to your project.
 To learn more, see [Default permissions and access assignments](../../organizations/security/permissions-access.md).

 5. Select **Add** to complete your invitation.

 # [Previous navigation](#tab/previous-nav)

-1. Sign in to your Azure DevOps Services organization (`https://<yourorganization>.visualstudio.com`).
+1. Sign in to your Azure DevOps organization (`https://<yourorganization>.visualstudio.com`).

 2. From your web browser, select ![gear icon](../../_img/icons/gear-icon.png) and  **Organization settings**.